 Assembly time!
 Once the buns are off the grill, spread on your red pepper spread (or other spread).
 Top with the burger patty & immediately top with cheese so it begins to soften from the heat of the patty.
 Next, dress up your burger with red peppers & cucumbers.
 Top with the other bun & voila!
 Burgers are ready!
 Can you believe how easy this was??
 Perfect summer dish if you ask me!

-In order to properly celebrate National Cheese Day, I wanted to share with you my ultimate Cheese Board Guide so you can celebrate today (& any other day) with a cheese board of your very own!
+Thanksgiving (& Christmas) are right around the corner so I wanted to share with you my ultimate Cheese Board Guide so you can rock the holidays with a cheese board of your very own!

 The purpose of this guide is to give you an idea of what you can buy from Trader Joe’s, in order to make your very own cheese boards.
 It will help with planning, shopping & most importantly, budgeting.
 Cheesed boards can get expensive but having this guide as a resource can help you understand how to manage the cost, depending on what you’re wanting on your board.
 My intention is for you to use this guide as a “build your own cheese board” tool to help you navigate a possibly confusing arena.
 Ideally you’ll want to choose between 2-5 items from each category, but this is dependent on number of people, size & budget!